testingisdocumenting/znai/td-documentation-cli/documentation/visuals/image-annotations.md

 :include-image: word-toolbar.jpg {annotationsPath: 'annotations1.json'}

-there are different types of annotations:
+There are different types of annotations:
-* circles
+* Circles
-* rectangles
+* Rectangles
-* arrows
+* Arrows
-* etc
+* etc.

 :include-image: screenshot1.png {annotationsPath: 'annotations2.json'}

-Annotations are stored as a simple json file
+Annotations are stored as a simple `JSON` file.

 :include-file: annotations2.json

-And then easily integrated with documentation by using an `image` plugin
+These can then be easily integrated with documentation by using an `image` plugin.

 :include-file: image-annotations.md {startLine: '# Annotated Images', endLine: '* etc', lang: 'markdown'}